ETS-Android1/TomTomPOIExample/README.md

 > This is a React-Native Typescript application that serves as an example on how to implement calls to the TomTom Points Of Interest Search API using Native Modules.</br>
-> Using React Hooks and React Components we created a custom List View that inflates its children when a TomTom API response is received.</br>
+> Using React Hooks and React Components we are creatinng a custom List View that inflates its children when a TomTom API response is received.</br>
-> The Items inside The List View get populated from the Json response received from the API.</br>
+> The Items inside this List View get populated from the Json response received from the API.</br>
-> The networking requests are in native android (java) and are returned as a promise to React-Native (Typescript). </br>
+> The network requests are implemented in native android (java).
+They are returned as a promise to React-Native (Typescript). </br>
+>
-> Native module implementation is completed only for the Android platform, iOS is not yet implemented. </br>
+> This project only implements native Android modules, iOS is not yet implemented. </br>

 <img height="570" src="images/app.gif" width="270"/>